bibleexchange/courses/homiletics-2/en/3100_textual-sermon.md

 The prominent words of the text form the divisions of the sermon.
 Follows closely the words of the text, clause by clause.
 The text is taken apart into manageable portions, for the purpose of a thorough examination of the text.

-Division of the text in its precise language.
-At clear, natural breaking points within the text.
-A correct interpretation of the words of the text.
-The meaning in the original language.
-Considering the context of the word within the verse.
-Considering the context of the verse within the entire passage.
+Divide the text at clear, natural breaking points within the text.

+You need a correct interpretation of the words of the text, sometimes including the meaning in the original language.

+You need to consider the context of the word within the verse.
+Also consider the context of the verse within the entire passage.

 #### How to separate a Scripture into its main thoughts